Swati Lathia

 • Use two-factor authentication (2FA): Apply 2FA to give account logins and transactions an additional degree of protection.

-• Description: Identity theft is when someone who isn’t authorized uses another person’s name, address, or Social Security number in order to commit fraud or other crimes.
+• 2.
+Identity Theft: Identity theft is when someone who isn’t authorized uses another person’s name, address, or Social Security number in order to commit fraud or other crimes.

 • Preventive actions: